murraju/swift-manager/README.md

 1. CDN support and CDN enable existing containers
 2. Shell support for listing objects
 3. Write support for Shell.
-Example, implemented "create or touch commands"
+Example, implement"create or touch commands" to create containers and objects
 4. More granulor metrics for create and delete containers/objects in order to test large requests (millions)
 5. Implement port, URL, and other parameters for Authentiation Configuration JSON